5 Ways Yoga Helps Addiction Recovery

 Are you a recovering alcoholic or drug addict?
-Have you thought about incorporating yoga in your recovery?
+Have you thought about incorporating yoga into your recovery?

 Maybe you should give it a try.